NathanWolf/Tesla-Supercharger-KML/README.md

 With much respect to the original author, mpetarm_93393622

-And thanks to supercharger.info for curating and providing the data.
+And thanks to https://supercharge.info/changes for curating and providing the data.